Trusted Fort Lauderdale Medical Malpractice Lawyer Protects the Rights of Patients Injured by Hospital Negligence

 Contact an experienced Miami-Dade hospital negligence attorney to schedule a free consultation today

 Bringing a medical malpractice claim is both costly and time consuming, and it can feel intimidating to sue the doctor you once trusted to care for you.
 The trusted hospital negligence lawyers at the Yeboah Law Group offer compassionate guidance and steadfast legal representation.
 We take on the legal challenge so that you can focus on your life.
-You are encouraged to call us at 1-800-TELL-SAM or complete our contact form to schedule a free consultation.
+You are encouraged to call us at 954-764-2338 or complete our contact form to schedule a free consultation.

 Se habla español.